-Design Patents: Overview
+Design Patents: The Basics

-What is a Design Patent?
+What Is a Design Patent?

-United States patent laws provide for the granting of design patents to any person who has invented any new and nonobvious ornamental design for an article of manufacture.
-The design patent protects only the appearance of an article, but not its structural or functional features.
-The proceedings relating to granting of design patents are the same as those relating to other patents with a few differences.
-See the U.S. Patent and Trademark Office (PTO) current fee schedule for the filing fee for a design application.
+United States patent law grants design patents to any person who has invented any new and nonobvious ornamental design for an article of manufacture.
+The design patent grants exclusive rights to only the appearance of an article but not its structural or functional features.
+If granted, a design patent lasts 15 years.

 Definition of a Design

 In a nutshell, a design is what you can see on a physical item.
 When you are reading the USPTO design patent application, it defines design as "the visual ornamental characteristics embodied in, or applied to, an article of manufacture."
 Don't get lost in the technical jargon.
 If you can see it, and it does not provide a function, then it is likely a design.
 If it does provide a function, then you cannot file a design patent.
 You must file a utility patent instead.

 Since a design is an appearance, the subject matter of a design patent application may relate to the item or product, called an article: